chandru9279/BuildScripts/Gulp/README.md

-﻿# Assets Pipeline for dotRez
+﻿# Assets Pipeline with node js toolset

-Gulp build scripts that setup the assets pipelines for dotRez js, css and images
+Gulp build scripts that setup the assets pipelines for js, css and images